New South Wales Rural Fire Service: Aviation

-The NSW Rural Fire Service operates an Aviation Unit and owns the largest Firefighting Aircraft fleet in Australia.
-The NSW RFS owns a Boeing 737 Air Tanker, two Citation jets as well as six helicopters.
+The NSW Rural Fire Service operates an Aviation Section and owns the largest Firefighting Aircraft fleet in Australia.
+The NSW RFS owns a Boeing 737 Air Tanker, two Citation jets, six Bell 412s, two Blackhawks and a Chinook.
+These aircraft have equipment, cameras and Aviation Rescue Crews allowing them to do firebombing operations, remote area firefighter insertion, search and rescue, transport, intelligence gathering, shark spotting, and other specialised taskings.
+This allows the NSW RFS aviation sector to be used for the most wide-range, specialist emergency aviation operations in Australia.
 It also contracts a number of aircraft for firefighting water-bombing, reconnaissance, intelligence gathering and transportation.
 The NSW RFS aircraft continue to be upgraded with additional camera technology and night vision capability.

 Personal Protective Clothing/Equipment (PPC/E)

-Each NSW Rural Fire Service member is issued and equipped with the latest safety equipment including RFS uniform and bush firefighting.
-Extra equipment is provided when a member achieves additional qualifications including Breathing Apparatus Operator (BAO), Crew/Group Leader (C/GL), aviation operations and most specialist qualifications.
+Each NSW Rural Fire Service member is issued and equipped with the latest safety equipment including RFS uniform and bush firefighting equipment.
+Extra equipment is provided when a member achieves additional qualifications including Breathing Apparatus Operator (BAO) Structural Firefighter (SFF), Crew/Group Leader (C/GL), aviation operations and most specialist qualifications.

 Representative Association

 Both Volunteer and Salaried Members are represented and supported by the NSW Rural Fire Service Association (RFSA), which is recognised within the NSW Rural Fires Act 1997 as the official representative body.
 The NSW RFSA was established following both representatives of the now defunct Fire Control Officers Association (FCOA) and Volunteers coming together to establish a state wide organisation which could represent both Volunteers and Staff.
 Since establishment, the RFSA has been instrumental in putting in place a large consultative network and today have representation on both statutory and consultative committees at all levels of the RFS.
 The RFSA has a large number of assistance programs that support Volunteers and Staff as well as their families.
 These include: